cedreaper/cedreaper.github.io/csx/gloagent.md

 ### 2️⃣ Share Your Form Link or Embed It

-Now share your form with the world and let GloAgent take care of qualifying and reaching out to the lead automatically to keep your lead pipeline running at max capacity:
+Now share your form with the world and let GloAgent take care of qualifying and reaching out to the lead automatically to keep your company's lead pipeline running at max capacity:

 - Copy the **direct link** to your form using the "Copy" button in the GloAgent settings.
-- If you're comfortable and technically inclined you can also embed the form on your website using the code below:
+- If you're comfortable and technically inclined you can also embed the form on your website using the code below, if you can't figure it out we're glad to help, just send us a report in app or email us any time at <a href="mailto:support@gloquest.app">support@gloquest.app</a>.

 ```html
 <iframe src="https://www.gloquest.app/u/YOUR_FORM_ID" width="100%" height="600">